 “Arab officers ordered the complete evacuation of specific villages in certain areas, lest their inhabitants ‘treacherously’ acquiesce in Israeli rule or hamper Arab military deployments….
 There can be no exaggerating the importance of these early Arab-initiated evacuations in the demoralization, and eventual exodus, of the remaining rural and urban populations.”

-Haled al Azm, Syrian Prime Minister from 1948-90 has himself admitted the Arabs played a central role in ordering the future refugees to leave their homes.
+Khaled al Azm, Syrian Prime Minister from 1948-90 has himself admitted the Arabs played a central role in ordering the future refugees to leave their homes and admissions of fabricating stories of Israeli atrocities and other Arab leaders have taken responsibility for the plight of the Palestinians then and now rather than laying the blame entirely on Zionists.

 That is in addition to well-documented history showing that attacks against the Jews were hardly uncommon long before Ben-Gurion’s proclamation establishing the State of Israel and in fact, the Palestinians should not be solely identified as “victims” for many reasons including the claims of Israeli atrocities have often been exaggerated.
 More importantly, the violence was more often attacks on Jewish settlements beginning in the early years of Jewish immigration, starting with individuals and small bands and later growing to more widespread, organized attacks.
 The violence became more frequent and more brutal and were constant in Palestine in 1929 including the Hebron massacre, where which 67 Jews were murdered.